-Figure 5-3 Generic Approach to Route Selection, Aggregation and Information Reduction
+Figure 3.4-3.
+Generic Approach to Route Selection, Aggregation and Information Reduction

-The outcome, in such cases, is a local matter.
-However, it is recommended that a deterministic outcome is always ensured.

-The remaining routes selected by type 2 rules are ungrouped routes.
-Both ungrouped routes and the aggregated routes that result from the Route Aggregation process are then passed to a "Route Information Reduction" process.
-This process inspects the NLRI of each route presented to it and applies the reduction rules to it.
-The application of a reduction rule will, if the rule is satisfied, result in the replacement of one or more NSAP Address Prefixes in the route's NLRI, with a single shorter prefix.
-The rules are applied iteratively until no further reduction can take place.

-Once the reduction rules have been applied, the routes are ready to be inserted into the Adj-RIB-out.
-However, it's at this point that a check must be made to see if some of these routes have identical NLRI.
-If they do then they must be aggregated prior to inserting them into the Adj-RIB-out.
-Note that the same problem may arise, that was discussed above concerning combinations path attributes that cannot be aggregated.
-In this case, the only solution may be to apply the Route Merging procedures that were specified in the ATN SARPs as a simplified Route Aggregation procedure.

-When the routes are inserted into the Adj-RIB-out, they must be linked to the Selection Rule that originally selected it; this is necessary to support the latter processing of the route.

-Prior to inserting the route, the inserting process must check the Adj-RIB-out to see if an existing route is present linked to the same Selection Rule.
-If this is a type 1 rule, the then new route is marked as replacing the route linked to that Selection Rule.
-If it is a type 2a or type 2b rule and there is an existing route in the Adj-RIB-out with the same NLRI as the new route, then again the new route is marked as replacing the existing route.
+3.4.7.4.11 Prior to inserting the route, the inserting process must check the Adj-RIB-out to see if an existing route is present linked to the same Selection Rule.
+If this is a T type 1 rule, then the new route is marked as replacing the route linked to that Selection Rule.
+If it is a T type 2a or T type 2b rule and there is an existing route in the Adj-RIB-out with the same NLRI as the new route, then again the new route is marked as replacing the existing route.
 Note that in both cases, if the new route is identical to the existing route in both the path attributes it contains and their values then it does not replace the existing route.
 The existing route may be simply viewed as refreshed.

-Indeed, once the phase 3 processes complete, any routes in an Adj-RIB_out that have been neither refreshed nor replaced, must be marked as withdrawn.

-Finally, when a route is passed to the Update Send process for advertisement to an adjacent BIS, a "Route Combination" process is required.
-This will:

-- a) Ensure that a route withdrawal is always advertised in the same UPDATE BISPDU as the route, if any, that replaces it; and, - b) Ensure that when a route is advertised, it is combined with any routes with the same NLRI, and which are also queued for advertisement to the adjacent BIS.

-A key feature of the above process model is that it enables routes to be selected for aggregation by any combination of selection filters, which do not necessarily make any reference to the routes' NLRI.
+3.4.7.4.12 Indeed, once the phase 3 processes complete, any routes in an Adj-RIB out that have been neither refreshed nor replaced, must be marked as withdrawn.
+3.4.7.4.13 Finally, when a route is passed to the Update Send process for advertisement to an adjacent BIS, a "Route Combination" process is required.
+This will: a) ensure that a route withdrawal is always advertised in the same UPDATE BISPDU as the route, if any, that replaces it; and b) Ensure that when a route is advertised, it is combined with any routes with the same NLRI, and which are also queued for advertisement to the adjacent BIS.
+3.4.7.4.14 A key feature of the above process model is that it enables routes to be selected for aggregation by any combination of selection filters, which do not necessarily make any reference to the routes' NLRI.
 However, it is believed that the process model can be simplified if it is always assumed that selection for Route Aggregation always includes a filter on the NLRI.
-Such a simplified model is illustrated in Figure 5-4.

-The key simplification in this model is the removal of the second Route Aggregation process.
+Such a simplified model is illustrated in Figure 3.4-4.
+3.4.7.4.15 The key simplification in this model is the removal of the second Route Aggregation process.
 This had had to be introduced to cope with the so called "Route Merging" requirement.
-This is when two or routes with identical NLRI are selected from the same loc_RIB for inclusion in an Adj-RIB-out.
-Such routes may have the same NLRI when they are contained in the loc-RIB provided that they differ in the security path attribute.
+This is when two or more routes with identical NLRI are selected from the same LłocRIB for inclusion in an Adj-RIB-out.
+Such routes may have the same NLRI when they are contained in the Lłoc-RIB provided that they differ in the security path attribute.
 However, this condition may also be a result of Route Information Reduction, and, as Route Information Reduction generally takes place after Route Aggregation, the need for a second Route Aggregation point arises.

-However, if certain assumptions are made, it is possible to predict the need for routes to be aggregated because they will have identical NLRI after the Route Information Reduction phase.
-These assumptions are:
+3.4.7.4.16 However, if certain assumptions are made, it is possible to predict the need for routes to be aggregated because they will have identical NLRI after the Route Information Reduction phase.
+These assumptions are: a) route Information Reduction is only applied to aggregated routes (i.e. routes selected by T type 1 rules);